jaythad13/Mathematikezettelkasten/Algebraic geometry --- rising-sea/notes/Homology of complexes.md

 $$
 \sum_{i = 1}^n (-1) \dim A^i = \sum_{i = 1}^n h^i.
 $$

+### Abstract nonsense properties of homology

+Homology also plays fairly nicely with the structure of complexes.
+For one, it is functorial.

 ##### _proposition:_ homology is functorial

 A [[Algebraic geometry --- rising-sea/notes/Complexes and exactness#_definition _ morphisms of complexes|morphism of complexes]] $A^{\bullet} \to B^{\bullet}$ induces a morphism of (co)homology $H^i(A^{\bullet}) \to H^{i}(B^{\bullet})$ (for each $i$) such that $H^i$ is a (covariant) [[Algebraic geometry --- rising-sea/notes/Functors#_definition _ (covariant, contravariant) functors|functor]] $\mathsf{Com}_{\mathscr{C}} \to \mathscr{C}$.